emilvirkki/kuksa-event-scraper/README.md

 ### getEvents(filters)

-Returns the ids of the events as an array, e.g.
+Returns the ids of the events matching the filters as an array, e.g.

 ```javascript
 [